IrisShaders/Iris/docs/guide.md

 # Iris installation and usage guide

 This guide is created to serve as an all-in-one reference for all the things you might want to know about the Iris Shaders mod.
 It will be periodically updated as the mod itself evolves.
-Last updated on January 27, 2022.
+Last updated on March 7, 2022.

 ### Introduction